 Heraklion is Crete’s capital city, Greece’s fourth biggest city and the cultural and economic center of the Southern Aegean.
-Despite its now being a modern, vast city that resembles any great city of Greece, Heraklion is a treasure trove of gorgeous views, Greek mythology and history.
+Despite its being a modern city that resembles any other big one in Greece, Heraklion is a treasure trove of gorgeous views, Greek mythology and history.
 If you take a small stroll in the city streets you will be captivated by the great showplaces which provide fascinating windows into Crete’s ancient past, including Minoan and Venetian times, while feeling the cosmopolitan atmosphere at the same time.
 On that note, Heraklion is an ideal destination for an exchange student, as it offers the opportunities of a great urban center as well as the crystal sea, hot sun and the romantic atmosphere of the Greek island of Crete.

 The University of Crete is a public educational institution, located in campuses in Heraklion and Rethymno, on the island of Crete, Greece.
 It has achieved international recognition and is, thus, one of the most acclaimed universities in Greece.
 The Medical School of the university is located in Voutes, just 9 km outside of the center of Heraklion.
 Most students use city buses as a means of transportation in order to reach the university and the hospital.